opentaps/open-climate-investing/book/Setting-Benchmarks.md

 You could construct a benchmark yourself, or you could choose from one of many that's being pumped out to support the boom in ESG investing.
 There are, for example:

 - The [S&P Paris-Aligned & Climate Transition, or PACT™, Indices](https://www.spglobal.com/spdji/en/education/article/faq-sp-paris-aligned-and-climate-transition-pact-indices/), which "are designed to measure the performance of eligible equity securities from an underlying benchmark index, selected and weighted to be collectively compatible with a 1.5ºC global warming climate scenario and to meet several other climate-themed objectives at the index level, as of each rebalance."
 - The [MSCI World Climate Change ESG Select Index](https://www.msci.com/documents/10199/84e37acb-a91e-8ff3-a909-6f8c7c6306dd), which excludes companies engaged in Nuclear Weapons, Tobacco, Thermal Coal, Nuclear Power and Unconventional Oil & Gas, companies which are "not in compliance with the United Nations Global Compact principles", and companies which are not "rated B and above."
-(A "B" means "laggard" according to the MSCI ESG ratings
+(A "B" means "laggard" and is probably a company in the lowest quartile compared to its peers.)
 - Finally, for hard core divesters, there's the [S&P 500 Fossil Fuel Free Index ](https://www.spglobal.com/spdji/en/indices/esg/sp-500-fossil-fuel-free-index/#overview), which is simply "companies in the S&P 500 that do not own fossil fuel reserves.
 Fossil fuel reserves are defined as economically and technically recoverable sources of crude oil, natural gas and thermal coal."